• Add description, images, menus and links to your mega menu

 2. Cookware

 Here we’re talking about stoves (or not), dishware, utensils, and all the other cooking-and-eating essentials.
-You can cook everything over a fire (in the interest of Leave-No-Trace principles, better pursued in a developed campground than a backcountry campsite), in which case you’ll need firestarting materials such as matches or a lighter.
+You can cook everything over a fire, in which case you’ll need firestarting materials such as matches or a lighter.
 Cookstove-wise, there’s a range of sizes and fuel types.
 In terms of pots and pans, backpackers get by with a modern-day nested cookware set or an old-school mess kit; car campers can afford to bring a much more extensive arsenal, if they so choose.

 With a fully equipped camp kitchen, you can be just about as fancy as you want in the meal-preparation department.
 Many campers, though, go the one-pot route, in which case—hey, how about a just-add-hot-water Mountain House feast?